 Location: Forrest, Otway National Park, Victoria

-Type of Bikes: Both GOGG events are designed for all riders on all types of bikes – ridden most comfortably on a gravel grinder or cyclocross bike, they can easily be completed on a mountain bikes and hybrids.
+Type of Bikes: Both GOGG events are designed for all riders on all types of bikes – ridden most comfortably on a gravel bike or cyclocross bike, they can easily be completed on a mountain bikes and hybrids.
 Just make sure you have a wider and heavier duty tyre than your normal road tyre.

 You do not need any specific mountain biking skills to complete the course as the entire thing is on easily ridden dirt roads that weave through the wilderness.
 Competitors can race whilst those less time focused can ride with their friends and enjoy the journey.

-So if you’ve never ridden on dirt before never fear, this is as much for you as for those mud covered cyclocross riders who roll around in the mud… either way you’ll enjoy an incredible race through a beautiful part of the world.
+So if you’ve never ridden on dirt before never fear, this is a great ride for as well as the more fanatical cyclocross and roadies… either way you’ll enjoy an incredible race through a beautiful part of the world.

 GOGG big ring – 97km

-This ‘big ring’ starts and finishes at the Forrest Football ground, taking riders on an incredible journey on 2WD dirt roads through the mighty Otway Ranges to the coast (think Great Ocean Road!) and back again.
+This ‘big ring’ starts and finishes at the Forrest Football ground, taking riders on an beautiful journey on 2WD dirt roads through the mighty Otway Ranges to the coast (think Great Ocean Road!) and back again.
 These smooth dirt roads make for some magical riding through a timeless landscape with tall trees, massive tree ferns and a great sense of journey as you power through the hills.
 The course will include plenty of climbing with some sizable ascents spread across the course to keep your lungs working and 3 timeout zones where you regroup and catch your breath.